node-3d/node-3d/README.md

 1. Take a look at Three.js [examples](https://threejs.org/examples/).

 1. Look through Node3D plugins for additional features, like 2D GUI or 3D physics.

+## Some thoughts behind this

+* I'm sane enough to assume people do more JS+GL stuff in a browser.
+* So, I try to create a familiar and (probably) portable environment.
+* A browser can't do files/dlls, I can -- CUDA, OpenCL yaay!
+* Users may need some extra functions or forks, so I try to be modular.

+## How to colaborate

+1. Start/participate in issues, including feature requests, questions, bug reports, etc.
+1. Review and comment on the current codebase.
+1. Contribute a feature, a fix or a test in form of a Pull Request.
+1. Donate, well I didn't really establish how, yet.
+1. Contact me via Skype messaging: rauber666.

+The contribution guidelines are available as [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## Node3D Modules